 New for 2021.
-The fastest son of Frankel and the only Gr.1 miler son of Frankel at stud anywhere in the world.
+The fastest son of Frankel and the only Gr.1 miler son of Frankel at stud in Europe.

 Without Parole, winner of the Gr.1 St James’s Palace Stakes, has been retired and will return to the UK to commence stud duties at Newsells Park Stud for the 2021 season, it has been announced.

 Bred by John and Tanya Gunther, the son of Frankel was unbeaten in his first four starts culminating in his impressive victory at Royal Ascot, where he justified favouritism to beat the likes of Gustav Klimt and Irish 2000 Guineas winner, Romanised.
 His winning time that day was the second fastest ever recorded at Ascot, faster than Kingman and Without Parole’s own sire Frankel.
 A subsequent switch to Chad Brown in the US, saw Without Parole consistently perform at the very highest level over a mile with placings in the Breeders’ Cup Mile, Shadwell Turf Mile and Shoemaker Mile.

 Commenting on his retirement to Newsells Park Stud, General Manager Julian Dollar said, “We’re delighted to be standing Without Parole at Newsells Park.
 It’s no secret that we, like virtually every other global stallion operation, chased this horse hard after his impressive win at Royal Ascot and its fitting he should now retire to the Stud where he was born and raised.
 Without Parole is a beautiful horse with an athletic physique and superb conformation.
 As his race record states, he’s an out and out miler who possesses a great turn of foot.
 Importantly, he has a potent, proven sire’s pedigree which should offer breeders plenty of options.
 He’ll certainly be heavily supported by Newsells Park and of course his Eclipse-award winning breeders, John and Tanya Gunther.”